Bonds

 Step 3 - Apply the configuration

-First test your configuration will work by running:
+First test that your configuration will work by running:

 netplan-try